Want to know how to keep your mirror gleaming? Here's our how-to guide on cleaning mirrors

 3. Clean mirrors so they sparkle

 If your mirrors aren’t too dirty, they can be sorted in seconds with a little warm water, applied and rubbed dry (in even, circular motions to avoid smears) with a microfibre cloth.
 If, however, there’s a little more grime involved, dilute some washing-up liquid in a basin of warm water and use a sponge to wipe over the mirrored surface.
-Then, buff away any remaining marks with a clean microfibre cloth.

 How to remove limescale from your mirror – the natural way